bernie-skipole/indipyclient/docs/source/usage/propertyvectors.rst

 A float, suggested timeout for updating a value.

-**self.rule**

-Applicable to Switch Vectors only, in which case it will be one of "OneOfMany", "AtMostOne" or "AnyOfMany"

 **self.perm**

 One of "ro", "wo" or "rw".
 Not applicable to Light Vector, which is read only.